KyltiisStuff/Word-lists/README.md

 # "12dicts wordlist" is the small word list with 61442 words. "ngram_freq_dict" is a large word list sorted by the frequency of the words, with 313282 words. "every_english_word" is a large word list with 341122 words.
+These word lists often do not have overlapping words; they all definitely have words that none of the others have.